notfromstatefarm/nvflashk/README.md

 [Here's a video I recorded showing huge benchmark gains from upgrading to a 1.1v BIOS.](https://www.youtube.com/watch?v=25EarvBrkX8)

-## What else have you tried?

-So far the following scenarios have been confirmed, and I will continue to update as confirmations come in:
+# Test cases

+## Successful

 * 4090 STRIX XOC 1.1v BIOS flashed to 4090 TUF OC card with 1.07v (4090 voltage fix confirmed!)
 * 4080 flashed from 1.095v to original 1.11v BIOS (4080 voltage fix confirmed!)
 * 4090 Founders Edition BIOS flashed to 4090 TUF OC card (this was supposed to be impossible due to 'different bios chips')
 * 3070 STRIX BIOS flashed to 3070 Founders Edition (**Flashing AIB to FE 3xxx series confirmed!**)

-Things we know DOES NOT work:
+* 4090 STRIX XOC
+## nvflashk allows but causes no display or otherwise cannot reflash itself
+Note that these can still be experimented with and reflashed, you just need a way to reflash without that GPU.
+See 'Recovery when something goes wrong' below.

+* Flashing a 4080 BIOS to a 4090

+## GPU will reject the ROM (nothing happens)
 * Cross-flashing generations i.e. 3xxx to 2xxx
 * Cross-flashing workstation/non-workstation, i.e. 4090 to an A5000.
 They're not actually identical though, which may be why.

-Things I'm curious about whether or not it works:
+## Not yet tested
 * Unsigned/modified BIOSes
 * 2xxx/3xxx series that had revisions which locked out older power-boosted BIOSes

-## What does this actually bypass?
+# What does this actually bypass?

 During the -6 command, nvflash still verifies a few different things against the BIOS ROM you are trying to flash.
 This version has overridden all of them and will allow you to flash *any* vBIOS to *any* card.